-Typically, you shouldn’t feel any pain after a root canal procedure.
+Typically, you shouldn’t feel any pain after an endodontic procedure.
 Tenderness can occur in your jaw from being open for a long time during the treatment, and the area of the root canal is going to be sensitive.
-Follow the instructions of your root canal specialist to ensure the best root canal recovery.
+Follow the instructions of your specialist to ensure the best root canal recovery.

 Locating a dentist open Sunday or a dentist open Saturday is important to the healing process in case you run into an emergency.
 Going to a dentist helps ease your healing process to give you a day to rest if needed.
 And you don’t have to take time off work or school to undergo the root canal treatment.
 Postponing the procedure can have serious consequences.

 Root Canal Infection

-It’s not common to pick up an infection after a root canal treatment, but it is possible.
+It’s not common to pick up an infection after endodontic treatment, but it is possible.
 Root canal infections can develop anywhere from a week to even a decade after a root canal procedure has been performed.
 Reasons why an infection may occur include:

 - The canal was left uncleaned because the tooth had a severe number of infections that weren’t seen.